It was the talk of our household.

 Oh, his Harryship is suttle.
 But how he passed unremarked mazed us both, he being so long and having much hair.

-Then His Harryship returned to France, thinking no harm, and writ again to Sir Rabbit.
+Next, His Harryship, thinking no harm, returned to France and writ again to Sir Rabbit.

 This time he arrkst him to tell Queen Puss that he was married.
 He hoped Sir Rabbit could do this in such a way as to cause her least offence.

 Too late for that.
-Queen Puss was alreadie breathing fire.
+Queen Puss was breathing fire.

 She sayt he’d brought dishonour upon her Court, and shown hisself most contemptuous in his secret comings and goings.
 She commanded him home again.